 By ANNA WELLS, Executive Editor, Manufacturing Business Technology

 What’s your take?
-Please feel free to comment below or email me at firstname.lastname@example.org.
+Let me know via email at email@example.com.